Olakira: Our full report

 Food & drink

-Food quality: The food at Olakira Camp is not of an exceptionally high standard, but it is fresh and very tasty.
-When we last stayed, in December 2016, they were serving a variety of international dishes based on fresh ingredients.
+- The food at Olakira Camp is of a good standard and is fresh and very tasty.
+When we last stayed, in February 2018, they were serving a variety of international dishes based on fresh ingredients.

 Timings for breakfast or brunch were flexible, depending on what we wanted to do in the morning.
 For breakfast there was a variety of cereals, a cooked breakfast with eggs, plus fruit and yoghurt.
 Brunch was similar, but with the addition of robust options such as hot open sandwiches and quiches.

 For lunch, we were served individual chicken pies, with a selection of salads, dressings and bread which was most enjoyable.

 At around 7.00pm, guests start to gather around the campfire for a drink.
 The chef then announces dinner.
 This consisted of three set courses.
 When we last stayed we were served green banana soup and chapatti to start, stuffed chicken with a jacket potato and creamed spinach followed by a sweet nut tart for dessert.

 - Olakira Camp can be an inspired choice for solo travel in Tanzania.
 You'll share your safaris with other guests, and a top safari guide, and everyone dines communally so it's very friendly.

 - Olakira Camp is a semi-permanent tented camp that moves twice a year, in order to optimise its location for the Serengeti’s wildebeest migration.
 With careful planning (talk to us about this), it can be the perfect base from which to witness one of nature's greatest spectacles.

 - Olakira has undergone a recent refurbishment, and the tents now have a luxurious star gazing deck, allowing guests to wheel the bed out to the front of the tent and sleep out under the stars.
 Quite a special experience!